counterbeing/road-trip-blog/public/stories/charleston.md

 location: Charleston, WV
 ---

 We made it to Charleston, and within about three days had a furnished apartment.
 It's not bad at all.
+In fact, it's wonderful.